DFE-Digital/social-work-induction-programme-digital-service/README.md

 ---
 ### Create a Moodle a web service
 [Web services](https://docs.moodle.org/405/en/Web_services) enable other systems to login to Moodle and perform operations.
 We have created scripts to automate this process.
-This currently only gives the web service users access to the `core_course_get_courses` function.

 - Run `ddev move-setup-webservice`
   - This moves the `install-scripts\setup_webservice.php` file into Moodle's public folder, making it available to ddev.
+  - **Important** - You will need to run this command everytime before running the below command.
+Any updates to the `setup_webservice.php` are commited to the `install-scripts\setup_webservice.php` version of this file.
+We need to run this script to move the newest version of the file into Moodle's `public` directory.

 - Run `ddev setup-ws {webservice_user} {webservice_password} {webservice_email} {webservice_servicename}`
   - This will run the `setup-ws` ddev script, which references the above `setup_webservice.php` file.
-It requires four inputs, e.g. `ddev setup-ws test password123! wsuser@example.com SwipService`
+It has four optional inputs, e.g. `ddev setup-ws test password123! wsuser@example.com SwipService`.
+You can also run this script without any inputs and it will use default parameters by running `ddev setup-ws`.

 ---
 ### Single sign-on (SSO) configuration